binkley/shell/testing-bash/README.md

 `integration-test` (integration) testing phases let's us call BASH BDD scripts and fail the Maven build if they don't pass.
 Bonanza!

+### Special sauces

+#### Running one test at a time

+The test runner can run the whole suite of tests (and Maven does), or just one at a time, which is handy when you're working on just one file of tests.

+#### Color!

+Yes, if you use the `-c` (`--color`) flag, you get pretty console colors.
+Offer limited; not available in Maven (which doesn't run tests in a terminal context.)

+#### Debugging

+Of course the test runner takes a `-d` (`--debug`) flag!
+So you can looks at reams of Bash execution.
+Some folks like that.

+#### More debugging

+When running from the command line (not Maven!) and a test fails, the test runner automatically drops into a shell in the test execution directory.
+You can poke about and decide why the test failed.

 ## Key files

 * [run-java.sh](src/main/resources/run-java.sh) - The script to test.
 It is